-Interests in property development represent the Group's interests in the development of a property located in Mainland China (2019: various properties located in Macau and Mainland China) under the co-investment agreements with Polytec Holdings (2019: Polytec Holdings and two of its wholly owned subsidiaries).
-Pursuant to the terms of the co-investment agreements, the Group will provide funding to cover any shortfall in the funding of the property development project which is subject to an aggregate maximum amount.
-In return, Polytec Holdings (2019: Polytec Holdings and its two wholly owned subsidiaries) will pay to the Group cash flows from the property development project according to the formulae set out in the co-investment agreement.
-Details of the funding arrangements and other key terms of the co-investment agreement are disclosed in the Company's Circulars dated 30 October 2013 (2019: 23 May 2006 and 30 October 2013).
-The basis and estimations for arriving at the fair value of the interests in property development are further described in note 2(c).
+Interest in property development represent the Group's interest in the development of a property located at Huizhou in Mainland China under the co-investment agreement with a related company, Polytec Holdings International Limited ("Polytec Holdings").
+Details of the funding arrangement and other key terms of the co-investment agreement were disclosed in the Company's Circulars dated 30 October 2013.
+The basis and estimations for arriving at the fair value of the interest in property development are further described in note 2(c).